Our Centres for Doctoral Training

 We encourage both private and public sector organisations, of any size, to become a sponsor.

-What is the IDC?
+What are the centres?

-In 2009, the University of Surrey was awarded a £12m grant from the Engineering & Physical Sciences Research Council (EPSRC) to launch two prestigious Industrial Doctorate Centres.
+In 2009, the University of Surrey was awarded a £12m grant from the Engineering & Physical Sciences Research Council (EPSRC) to launch two prestigious Doctorate Centres.